-Join Richard Harrington for an in-depth discussion in this video The differences between the T4i and the T5i, part of Up and Running with the Canon Rebel T4i and T5i (EOS 650D and 700D).
+Join Richard Harrington for an in-depth discussion in this video The differences between the T4i and the T5i, part of Learning the Canon Rebel T4i and T5i (EOS 650D and 700D).

 - Before we dig into all the great things you can do with the T4i and T5i, I just want to talk a little bit about the differences between the two cameras.
 Now, it was less than a year between the release of the T4i and the T5i so, not much has actually changed.
 In fact, many folks were surprised at how quickly the T5i came out.
 But, one of the things to realize, is that there are a few changes between these, although most of them are pretty subtle.
 The camera has really gone through not many changes on the inside, it's very similar.
 All the specs, the shooting rate, all of those really stay the same.